therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

 TO: Michael T. McFarland, Special Agent, United States Homeland Security Investigations (HSI), and any Authorized Officer of the United States:

-An Affidavit having been made before my by Michael T. McFarland, Special Agent, United STates Homeland Security Investigations (HSI), who has reason to believe that in Des Moines, Iowa, and elsewhere there is now certain property which is subject to seizure and forfeiture to the United States, namely *(describe the property to be seized)*
+An Affidavit having been made before me by Michael T. McFarland, Special Agent, United States Homeland Security Investigations (HSI), who has reason to believe that in Des Moines, Iowa, and elsewhere there is now certain property which is subject to seizure and forfeiture to the United States, namely *(describe the property to be seized)*